 - convex integration, non-uniqueness for the multi-dim. compressible Euler equations

 structure preserving numerical schemes for Euler and ideal magnetohydrodynamics

-- well-balanced schemes applied to the Euler equations and equations of ideal magnetohydrodynamics, both with gravity
+- well-balanced and low Mach schemes for Euler equations with gravity

 Further information on the areas of research here